drumsoft/otojsd/README.md

 release/otojsd
 ```

-otojsd supports all launch options from [otoperld](https://github.com/drumsoft/OtoPerl) (it should).
+otojsd will start and listen 14609 (default port).
 When you send JavaScript code to otojsd, it compiles the code and uses it for sound generation.

 ```
 curl -X POST http://localhost:14609/ --data-binary @samples/otojs-sample.js